 The best place to start with Alexa

-The smallest Echo speaker now comes with an LED clock, and when an alarm comes up, you can tap the top to snooze it.
+The smallest Echo speaker also comes with an LED clock, and when an alarm comes up, you can tap the top to snooze it.

 Smart display, video chat machine, and security camera.

 The Amazon Echo Show 10 (3rd Gen) has a moving display that can keep the screen always in your eyesight.
 It also doubles as a home security camera.